What is UX design?

 This is then passed on to the development team who will bring this site to life.

-This is a crucial step which helps the designer to understand how the customer feels when he or she interacts with the product.
-To do this, the designer needs to conduct in-person interviews with the customers, listen to user sentiments, encourage them to participate in surveys, assess bug reviews, and analyze their search logs to gather sufficient information against which further modifications of the product can be done.
+This crucial step helps the designer to understand how the customer feels when they interact with the product, and in essence, is a test to check against the user research conducted before.
+This involves in-person interviews with the customers, listening to user sentiments, encouraging them to participate in surveys, assess bug reviews, and analyze their search logs to gather sufficient information against which further modifications of the product can be done.

-Either one or a mix of several modes of testing can be done.
-Multiple mixes can be implemented too, which will give more detail oriented results.
+Either one or a mix of several modes of testing can be considered, depending upon the use case and applicability.

-If you are looking to enter this creative field that throws open so many job opportunities, here is some practical advice on how you can pursue this as your career.
+If you are looking to enter this creative field that throws open job opportunities, here is some practical advice on how you can pursue this as your career.

 Conclusion